 It may be helpful to recognize backtrace order.

 I've added the same behavior to test-unit and released a new version.

-Updated by aeroastro (Takumasa Ochi) about 1 year ago
+Updated by aeroastro (Takumasa Ochi) over 2 years ago

 Although I am not a Ruby committer, IMHO, I do not think the current implementation

 is the best way to fully address the reporter's concern.